Domiciliary Equipment ServiceDomiciliary Equipment Service

 Please ensure all other funding sources have been exhausted prior to requesting equipment through APER.

-- Clients, under 65 years of age - consider referral to Adults with Chronic Conditions (ACC) - via Dom care (RDNS) - 1300 295 673 (additional information about this program can be found in FAQ document below)
+- Clients, under 65 years of age - consider referral to Adults with Chronic Conditions (ACC) - via Domiciliary Care (RDNS) - 1300 295 673 (additional information about this program can be found in FAQ document below)

 - Clients, 65 years of age and over - referral through My Aged Care for Home Care Package (1800 200 422) or via the client's existing package provider